WWE Stars Remember The Life Of Superfly Jimmy Snuka

 When the recent legal problems began for Superfly Jimmy Snuka, the WWE distanced itself from the WWE Hall of Fame superstar.
-A case that was over three decades old was reopened and Snuka was facing murder charges stemming from the death of his former girlfriend Nancy Argentino in 1983.
-Those charges were dropped two weeks ago and Superfly Jimmy Snuka died this past weekend.
+A case that was over three decades old was reopened, and Snuka was facing murder charges stemming from the death of his former girlfriend Nancy Argentino in 1983.
+Those charges were dropped two weeks ago, and Superfly Jimmy Snuka died this past weekend.

 While some wondered if the WWE would acknowledge the death of Jimmy Snuka following the highly publicized court case, there was really no reason to doubt they would.
 However, the WWE released an amazing tribute video to Snuka on Monday Night Raw and did more than acknowledge his death.
 They honored the man.